 Average temperature in August: 19 to 29C (66-84F)

-Jerusalem weather in the winter is a bit less predictable than in the summer.
+Weather in Jerusalem in the winter is a bit less predictable than in the summer.

 The wet season starts in November and goes through April.
 Every few years, we're lucky enough to get a light snowfall and the whole city grinds to a halt so everyone can get out and enjoy the wonder, but most of the time, it just doesn't get cold enough for snow.